 Up until now, applicants must have lived in Norway for the past three years holding valid residence permits.
 Some permits (e.g. study permits) do not count towards permanent residence.

 You must have completed the mandatory tuition in the Norwegian language and social studies and/or passed the language exams.
 The exact requirements vary significantly based on your personal circumstances such as when you moved to Norway.

 Most European citizens have the right to live in Norway under the terms of the EEA agreement, which removes the need for permanent residence to the same degree.
 That being said, European citizens can also apply for a different right of permanent residence permit if desired, after five years of residence.

 Check UDI for the information relevant to you.

 Two extra years of uncertainty

-The policy change is relevant for non-EU/EEA refugees moving to Norway under the Immigration Act.
+The policy change is relevant for non-EU/EEA refugees moving to Norway under the Immigration Act, typically as a refugee through the asylum process.
 It also applies to foreigners granted a residence permit under the family immigration category when the reference person is a refugee.

 The policy change means that refugees and their families will face two extra years of long-term uncertainty than before.